RocketCityDynamics/Ubuntu-linux-3d-printing/README.md

 3. custom bracketry
 4. custom adapters

 This guide is NOT for 3D printing artistry.
 It is for "applicable design solutions" in a free and easy-to-use environment.
-The comfort and reliability is what is new.
-This has also not been relatively private and secure for the home user.
-You can keep your designs private and local.
+Graphic arts software is still an option if you desire, but their scope is beyond this guide.
+Feel free to incorporate other Ubuntu favorites like Blender, MeshLab, or FreeCAD as you see fit.
+This  is meant to be simpler to use than custom CAD/CAM solutions to bring designs to life from materials.
+You don't need in depth graphics programming knowledge, or any other to "just do the thing".
+The inherent comfort and reliability is what is new.
+You can also keep your designs private and local.
 You can practice at home or grow your small/medium enterprise or project.
 The depth and extensibility of this simple setup can shrink an entire shop to a desk sized workstation.
-You can have a super-concentrated toolset without all the floor space, rent, debt, waste, noise, or maintenance costs.
+You can have a super-concentrated toolset with software settings.
+This negates the need for all the floor space, rent, debt, waste, noise, or maintenance costs.
 The reduction and concentration of resources is another strength of this user environment.

-If you desire to protect your work and NOT be reliant on a 3rd party cloud provider, then this can be a good guide for you.
+If you desire to protect your work and NOT be reliant on a 3rd party cloud provider, then this can be a good solution.
 Some cloud providers require you to hand over rights to your designs in exchange for using their "free" services.
 That requirement actually presents an "ultimate cost" to the user in the long term.
 That requirement clashes with the needs to protect IP and customer information.
 Use of MatterControl and Cura on your own computer presents a simple toolchain that respects your privacy on a local machine.
 You don't need to be on the internet to use it, nor are you forced to compromise the integrity of your work.
 There are also numerous add-ons available.
 You can create a "chain-mail armor" solution, custom tailored to you or your shop's needs for free.
 That solution can be robust, reliable, and easy to use.
 Most of what is here is geared towards use of Ubuntu Linux, but you aren't restricted to that.

-Having explored this setup for over a year, it is time to unveil the stability, robust quality control, and ease of use for average users.
+It is time to unveil the stability, robust quality control, and ease of use for average users after exploring this setup for over a year.
 Industry 4.0 need not be a scary thing or overhyped buzzword.
 You can learn how to weild it at home in your spare time.
 This is a "blue collar solution" for the rest of us.
+You don't need a PhD, an engineering degree, or security clearance to to this.
 It offers a pleasant user experience on older hardware that does not require a lot of resources.
-You don't need a PhD, an engineering degree, or security clearance to to this.
-If you are a decent technician or gneral Ubuntu Linux user looking to update your skills for a changing production environment, then this is a healthy way to do that.
+If you are a decent technician or general Ubuntu Linux user looking to update your skills for a changing production environment, then this is a healthy way to do that and get ahead of the curve in late 2021.

 A heartfelt "thank you" is extended to those developers who have toiled day and night to make this reality available to the rest of us.
 This guide is a nod to their extensive efforts.
 I'm not the best coder or developer, but I do know how to make quality documentation and support people's efforts.
+The usability of these tools together in a stable environment deserves recognition.
 This repo is for UBUNTU linux users.
 RedHat, CentOS, etc---I'm just one person and have not explored that end of things.
-The robust usability and stability of this environment is why I have chosen to support it and educate people.
+The robust usability and stability of this specific environment is why I have chosen to support it and educate people.

 **Basics**

 What this combination of software is called is a "toolchain" in industry terms.
 Instead of a single suite of tools in one interface, you have a short "chainlink" of tools that play nicely together.
 These tools function separately.

 1. The first tool in the chain creates a design or drawing file in MatterControl.
 You can work with basic shapes, addition, and subtraction.
-The measurements are easy to specify.
+The measurements are easy to specify and fairly accurate in final form near .1mm or better in some cases.
 The printed results are often within a tenth of a millimeter of specified measurements.
 There is no need for complex wireframes like common CAD solutions.
 This software functions like easy-to-use online CAD design tools, but it respects your privacy and is stable.

 2. The second tool is Cura.
 This creates a file for the 3D printer.
 The file for your 3D printer is made of "g-code".
 A g-code file is what the printer uses to create the desired design for the physical world.
 This software allows you to control the instructions given to the 3D printer VERY extensively.
 In here is where the extensive control of print quality is set in the software.